 Specify the locations for temporary storage of buffer data (BufferTempStoragePath property) and of columns that contain binary large object (BLOB) data (BLOBTempStoragePath property).
 By default, these properties contain the values of the TEMP and TMP environment variables.
 You might want to specify other folders to put the temporary files on a different or faster hard disk drive, or to spread them across multiple drives.
 You can specify multiple directories by delimiting the directory names with semicolons.

 Define the default size of the buffer that the task uses, by setting the DefaultBufferSize property, and define the maximum number of rows in each buffer, by setting the DefaultBufferMaxRows property.
-The default buffer size is 10 megabytes, with a maximum buffer size of 100 megabytes.
+Set the AutoAdjustBufferSize property to indicate whether the default size of the buffer is calculated automatically from the value of the DefaultBufferMaxRows property.
+The default buffer size is 10 megabytes, with a maximum buffer size of 2^31-1 bytes.
 The default maximum number of rows is 10,000.

 Set the number of threads that the task can use during execution, by setting the EngineThreads property.
 This property provides a suggestion to the data flow engine about the number of threads to use.
 The default is 10, with a minimum value of 3.
 However, the engine will not use more threads than it needs, regardless of the value of this property.
 The engine may also use more threads than specified in this property, if necessary to avoid concurrency issues.

 Indicate whether the Data Flow task runs in optimized mode (RunInOptimizedMode property).
 Optimized mode improves performance by removing unused columns, outputs, and components from the data flow.